 If all goes well, the last step is taking the oath of allegiance at a designated ceremony date.
 At the ceremony, you will return your Permanent Resident Card, answer questions about what you have been doing since the time of your interview, and take the oath.

 Hopefully, you’ve been able to gain an answer to what is the naturalization process, and you feel confident to take the first steps towards naturalization.
-A total of 753,060 people were naturalized in the United States in 2016, and by consulting an immigration attorney in Orlando today you can join the thousands becoming U.S. citizens.
+A total of 753,060 people were naturalized in the United States in 2016, and by consulting an immigration attorney in Florida & New York today you can join the thousands becoming U.S. citizens.